allensun623/Android-Security-Analysis/README.md

     - p -> plugin permission: the plugin is detected with full permissions in `AndroidManifest.xml`
         - e.g. `p_battery-status`, `p_camera`

+- level
+    - dangerous
+    - depreciated
+    - normal
+    - Not for use by third-party applications.
+    - signature

 - table shape: 2658 rows × 232 columns
     - 2658 APKs
     - 232 features

+- Feature values:
-- Feature values: all feature values are binary
+    - feature values for plugins and permissions are binary
         - 1 -> detected (contains, exists)
         - 0 -> not detected (not contains, not exists)
+    - feature values for permission levels are counts for total number of permissions detected for each level in the APK

 |  Feature |  Description |
 |  --- | --- |